rust-lang/rfcs/text/3678-final.md

 This feature is similar to `final` methods in Java or C++.

+# Unresolved questions
+[unresolved-questions]: #unresolved-questions

+We should consider this syntax and the inherent `impl Trait { ...
+}` syntax (without `for Trait`) mentioned in the alternatives/future-possibilities sections, and decide whether we want one or both of these.
+We should take into account the conceptual model we want to present to users, any effect on diagnostic quality, whether the two approaches differ in implementation complexity, and how much we want the benefit of allowing `impl dyn Trait` blocks to be generalized by deleting the `dyn`.

 # Future possibilities
 [future-possibilities]: #future-possibilities

+As mentioned in the alternatives section, we could allow inherent `impl` blocks for a `Trait` (e.g. `impl Trait { ... }` without `for Type`).
+People today already occasionally write `impl dyn Trait` blocks, since `dyn Trait` is a type and supports inherent impl blocks; this change would allow generalizing such blocks by deleting the `dyn`.

 We could add additional flexibility using the restriction mechanism defined in [RFC 3323](https://rust-lang.github.io/rfcs/3323-restrictions.html), using